inaka/elvis_core/doc_rules/elvis_style/max_function_length.md

 Lines containing only comments or whitespace may be either included or excluded from the line count, depending on the configuration

-> Works on `.beam` file?
-Not really! (it consumes results Ok, but these might be unexpected, since the files are pre-processed)

 ## Rationale

 Limiting the number of lines in function definitions improves readability and maintainability.